rollchains/spawn/docs/deployment.md

 - No scalability
 - Insecure IBC

 TODO: Add some options for easy deployment for single node deployments.
-If theres some GH action thing to deploy to a cloud that would be ideal.
+If there's some GH action thing to deploy to a cloud that would be ideal.

 ## Single Node with Horcrux